 Every year, thousands of homeowners across the United States replace broken windows in their home.
 While replacing a broken window does take some time, it’s a simple process if one follows the right steps.
-The following guide provides simple tips and tricks on how to measure replacement windows before getting them installed.
+The following guide provides simple tips and tricks on how to measure for replacement windows before getting them installed.

 When looking to measure replacement windows, it’s important to make sure that you measure from the right location.
 In the United States, most replacement windows come with a prebuilt frame.
 This frame contains the sliding mechanism in a wood or metal frame.
 This entire frame will fit inside the opening for a window.